automat-berlin/afone/README.md

 ### Build & Run

 After you have installed all dependencies, just open the Xcode workspace.
 Select the desired simulator and run the project.
-If you want to run Afone on a device, you’ll have to configure signing in the Xcode Target preferences.
+If you want to run //afone on a device, you’ll have to configure signing in the Xcode Target preferences.
 Visit the official Apple documentation for more information about device provisioning.

 ## Customization